bunsushi/Gilgamesh-Versus/README.md

 ## Development

-Gilgamesh Versus is built with Phaser 3, React, Express, Node, and MongoDB + Mongoose.
+Gilgamesh Versus is built with [Phaser 3](https://phaser.io/), React, Express, Node, and MongoDB + Mongoose.
 Gameplay is developed in Phaser, which is stored in a single React component and targets a canvas tag.
-The platformer map was made with lightly edited assets from Kenney.nl and Flaticon and built in Tiled, a tile map editor.
+The platformer map is made with lightly edited assets from [Kenney.nl](https://kenney.nl/) and [Flaticon](https://www.flaticon.com/) and built in [Tiled](https://www.mapeditor.org/), a tile map editor.

+### Login

-Gilgamesh uses the authentication middleware Passport to securely store salted and hashed user passwords.
+Gilgamesh uses the authentication middleware [Passport](http://www.passportjs.org/) to securely store salted and hashed user passwords.
 User menu pages and game levels are protected routes.

 ![Level 1: Login](client/public/assets/images/gilgamesh-versus-login.png)

+### Menu

 The Menu page displays player achievements and progress and serves as the portal to gameplay.
 Players can earn two categories of achievements: weapons, which are collected in a level, and badges, which are earned by completing a certain task, e.g. reaching a point threshold or finishing under a certain time.
 Achievements and their associated information are rendered from a simple JSON object and a method within the React component checks against the database with a client-side API whether an achievement has been earned by an individual player.

 ![Level 1: Menu](client/public/assets/images/gilgamesh-versus-menu.png)

+### Deployment

 The project is regularly deployed on Heroku at http://gilgameshversus.herokuapp.com.
 For the most recent release version, the project is deployed on AWS at http://gilgamesh-versus.us-east-1.elasticbeanstalk.com.